September 10, 2021

 Post-Election — Chicago has a worsening black – white mortality rate ratio in the past 10 years.
 We can definitely can do better, we must do better and there are signs in other parts of the United States where things actually are moving in the right direction.

-Dr. Fernando De Maio, PhD, and Dr. Maureen Benjamins, PhD, will talk about their research and upcoming book Unequal Cities: Structural Racism and the Death Gap in America's Largest Cities scheduled for release in September 2021.
+Dr. Maureen Benjamins, PhD and Dr. Fernando De Maio, PhD, will talk about their research and new book Unequal Cities: Structural Racism and the Death Gap in America's Largest Cities scheduled for release in September 2021.

 This is a session of the State of Health of Chicago(SOHOC).
 A series of sessions from September 2020 through December 2021 addressing many topics and related to the COVID-19 pandemic.
 Dr. De Maio, as a panelist, addressed 'Racial Inequity in Healthcare' at the State of Health of Chicago session in February 2021.